The Financial Services Industry for Beginners

 Possible careers in the financial services industry go far beyond the quick rundown listed here.
 Many financial services jobs can be found at large and small companies that provide the technology that the industry uses, including providers of payment, data security, and stock exchange technology.

-The North American Industry Classification System or NAICS has replaced the old U.S. Standard Industrial Classification system, also known as the SIC, as the final word in defining industries.
-NAICS provides in-depth detail on the various financial services in the industry under Code 52.
-You can also find finely-grained definitions of each sector within the industry at this source.
+The North American Industry Classification System provides in-depth detail on the various financial services in the industry under Code 52.
+You can also use it to find in-depth definitions of each sector within the industry.